-- 1. Provide a program of operations, including an implementation schedule for new or modified services, and a program budget for CTSA coordinated and consolidated social service transportation services for the program year, July 1, 2022 through June 30, 2023. - 2.
+- 1. Provide a program of operations, including an implementation schedule for new or modified services, and a program budget for CTSA coordinated and consolidated social service transportation services for the program year, July 1, 2024 through June 30, 2025. - 2.
 Serve as a resource document for local elected officials, social service agencies, and citizens. - 3.
 Demonstrate the CTSA's compliance with Section 99275.5 of the Public Utilities Code concerning Article 4.5 claim evaluation criteria and required findings, and with the Fresno COG Assembly Bill 120 Action Plan (adopted February 1982). - 4.
-Document efforts to improve coordination and consolidation of social service transportation services in order to: - a.
-Demonstrate compliance with Chapter 1120 of the 1979 California Statutes by addressing and substantiating which of the coordination benefits specifically listing in the legislation should be pursued by the CTSA. - b.
-Create additional opportunities to utilize supplemental grant funding available from federal and state assistance programs to support social service transportation services by demonstrating that "coordination criteria" have been met.
+Document efforts to improve coordination and consolidation of social service transportation services in order to: - Demonstrate compliance with Chapter 1120 of the 1979 California Statutes by addressing and substantiating which of the coordination benefits specifically listing in the legislation should be pursued by the CTSA. - Create additional opportunities to utilize supplemental grant funding available from federal and state assistance programs to support social service transportation services by demonstrating that "coordination criteria" have been met.

-Operational concerns for FY23 include:
+Operational concerns for FY25 include:

-- Continue close monitoring of operations during unprecedented shift in ridership due to coronavirus pandemic; - Continue enhanced cleaning and safety initiatives to maintain sanitary environment inside vehicle for employees and passengers; - Monitor demand for service to newly-expanded city areas to the northeast and southeast, including Harlan Ranch, Loma Vista, and Heritage Grove; - Continue to monitor impacts of VMT and maximize any potential mitigation resulting from route changes; - Continue to assess commercial driver shortage and make necessary adjustments to continue to meet service levels; - Construction of transit hub at Landmark Square; - Continue zero-emission pilot project; - Conclude feasibility electrification study in collaboration with CalStart Inc. for ICT Compliance and begin planning for fleet conversion; - Monitor legislative relief in response to coronavirus pandemic and plan for changes in efficiency metrics and potential impacts on funding; - Continue coordination efforts with other transit agencies in the region including Fresno Area Express, Fresno County Rural Transit Agency, and Fresno Council of Governments; - Continue the process of becoming a federal funding recipient while monitoring and the short and long-term impacts on operations and services to the community.
+- Monitor demand for service to newly expanded city areas to the northeast and southeast, including Loma Vista and Heritage Grove; - Continue to monitor impacts of VMT and maximize any potential mitigation resulting from route changes; - Continue to assess commercial driver shortage and make necessary adjustments to continue to meet service levels: - Continue to adjust and adapt operations to incorporate second transit location (Transit Hub at Landmark Square); - Continue zero-emission pilot project; - Utilize feasibility electrification study to begin planning efforts for ICT Compliance through fleet conversion; - Monitor legislative relief in response to coronavirus pandemic and plan for changes in efficiency metrics and potential impacts on funding; - Continue coordination efforts with other transit agencies in the region including Fresno Area Express, Fresno County Rural Transit Agency, and Fresno Council of Governments: - Continue the process of becoming a federal funding recipient while monitoring and the short and long-term impacts on operations and services to the community.